Anh-Khoa-PC/spotflow-documentation/api/API Endpoints/Subscription Plans/create-bulk-plans.md

 ## Body Parameters

 Add a form-data with a key of “file” in the request body.
-In the value tab, upload a CSV or XLS file of your bulk subscriptions.
+In the value tab, upload a CSV file of your bulk subscriptions.

 ## Sample Response